mac-chaffee/redis/README.md

 The contents of homepage.html are accessed by the key "/", which cannot be modified.

+### ACLs

+I use ACLs (new in redis 6.0) to prevent anonymous users from running dangerous commands.
+These ACLs can be found on line 751 of redis.conf.

 ## Limitations

 Requests sizes are limited to 16128 bytes to simplify buffer handling since I'm not exactly an expert in C code.